CyVerse-learning-materials/learning-materials-home/docs/ds/icommands.md

 !!!
 Note

     If using iCommands in an HPC environment, which already has iCommands installed, run the `module load irods` command to get access to iRODS iCommands.

     Once iCommands is installed and in the system `PATH` these instructions apply at a terminal in Mac OS X and Linux systems.

-1. Open terminal
+1. Open a terminal
 2. Type `iinit` command to start the configuration process.
 When prompted, enter the values shown below as comments in the example code block.